D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 Advantages:
 – Immune to level drain, poisons, and diseases.
 – May use the Blood Transfusion ability.
-Gains one use at level 2 and an additional use every 4 levels thereafter.
+Gains one use at level 2 and an additional use every 2 levels, up to a maximum of 10 uses at level 20.
 When this ability is used, it opens a submenu with a list of transfusions.
 New transfusions become available at higher levels:
   2nd level: Healing Blood.
   6th level: Beast Blood.
   10th level: Madman's Blood.